timm/shape/README.md

 - GOLD is an object layer that extends GAWK with objects, aggregation, polymorphism and inheritance.
 - GOLDMINE are some data mining tools written in GOLD.
 - The GOLDRUSH are a set of data mining fairness operators for GOLDMINE.

-GOLDEN is a cross-platform development environment for GOLD based on bash, vim and tmux that looks like this:
+- GOLDEN is a cross-platform development environment for the above,  based on bash, vim and tmux.

+A session in GOLDEN looks like this:

 <p align=center><a href="etc/img/screen.png"><img src="etc/img/screen900.png" width=900></a></p>